Changes in our skin as we age are inevitable, including loss of moisture, changes in…

-Alcohol & Your Skin: The 5 Worst Culprits for Skin Damage
+Alcohol & Your Skin: How Alcohol Affects Your Skin

-The summer months are here (in theory), and the sun is out (again, in theory).
-For many of us, that means lounging in the garden, warm afternoon rays on our skin, a drink in hand.
+During summer months, and the sun is out, for many of us, that means lounging in the garden, warm afternoon rays on our skin, and a drink in hand.
 There’s the possibility of a barbecue to add to the moment… and a probability of that drink containing alcohol.

 Unfortunately, even if you ignore the damage the sun does to your skin (which should be zero, if you’re sticking to our SPF rules), there’s more than enough damage going on from that shiny glass (or bottle) in your hand.